vektra/mockery/docs/features.md

 :octicons-tag-24: 2.11.0

 All mock objects have constructor functions.
-These constructors do basic test setup so that the expectations you set in the code are asserted before the test exist.
+These constructors do basic test setup so that the expectations you set in the code are asserted before the test exits.

 Previously something like this would need to be done:
 ```go